 How We Can Get You Started

 At Lofty, we recognize that digital transformation isn't always attacked with big 5-year project plans and multi-million dollar budgets.
-It's one of the reasons we created the Microproject--Lofty's results oriented process for delivering meaningful impact with a custom software project in 6 weeks.
+It's one of the reasons we created the Microproject--Lofty's results oriented process for delivering meaningful impact with a custom software project in less than 6 weeks.

 Whether we attack several pieces of low hanging fruit, or we carve out one particular pain point and go deep, our process ensures successful outcomes through proactive planning, realistic deliverables, and a focus on business results.